About Ahead Sheep™

 Technical Safeguards

-• Use of encryption to protect data in transit (e.g., using SSL/TLS) when transmitted over the internet.
+• Encryption to protect data in transit (SSL/TLS) when transmitted over the internet.

-• Regular security assessments and updates to protect against vulnerabilities.
+• Regular security updates and monitoring to protect against vulnerabilities.

 • Firewalls and intrusion detection systems to monitor for unauthorized access.